anagha-google/lakehouse-solutions-build/spark-serverless-quickstart/README.md

 ## 1.0.
 About the lab

 ### 1.1.
 Abstract
 This lab is introductory in nature and showcases running Apache Spark applications on Google Cloud Platform with Airflow orchestration on managed services - Managed Spark Serverless and Managed Airflow Serverless on Google Cloud Platform with a minimum viable sample.
+The goal of the lab is to demystify **Managed Spark Serverless** on GCP and demystify orchestration of Spark with Apache Airflow on **Managed Airflow Serverless** on GCP through a (zero fluff, zero dazzle) minimum viable end to end sample to accelerate adoption.
+This repository hosts other labs that focus further on performance, operations and such.

 |  |  |